-performed.
-With analysis the silencing, oppressive, violent, prejudiced, excluding, racist social and institutional structures are evidenced, which cause suffering to Celie and Precious.
+With the analysis performed, silencing, oppressive, violent, prejudiced, excluding, racist social and institutional structures are evidenced, which cause suffering to Celie and Precious.
 They internalize feelings of inferiority because of the depreciation they face when people from family and society silence and exclude them.
 Socially structured mechanisms legitimize oppression, generate and control it so that violence is maintained, in different guises; a fact that the history of humanity has recorded with colonization, racial segregation, and the degradation of people.
-From the literary manifestations The Color Purple and Push and the issues related to the sociocultural and historical environment of the United States, educational, family, and social exclusion suffered by the protagonists can be identified.
+From the literary manifestations The Color Purple and Push and Literary Studies, at the Federal University of Santa Maria/RS, under the supervision of Dr. Vera Lucia Lenz Vianna.
+6 The author's name is written in lower case because the author identifies herself that way. the issues related to the sociocultural and historical environment of the United States, educational, family, and social exclusion suffered by the protagonists can be identified.